-After your shower each day, check your body head to toe.
+After your shower each day, check your body from head to toe.
 Look for cuts, sores, blisters, and ingrown toenails.
 Don't forget the places where moisture can hide and germs can grow.
 Check under your arms and breasts, and between your legs and toes.
-Look extra-closely at your feet.
+Look extra closely at your feet.
 Use a mirror to help you see all over.
 If you have cuts or scrapes, treat them quickly.
-Also treat dry skin.
+Also, take a moment to moisturize dry skin.

 Put Your Shoes by the Door

-Take a minute to put a pair of slip-on shoes and socks near the door so you aren’t tempted to go outside barefoot.
+Make it easy to slip them on, so you aren’t tempted to go outside barefoot.
 Make sure your slippers or house shoes are handy, too.
 Even indoors, you need to protect your feet.
-Check your shoes before putting them on -- make sure there's nothing in them that might bite or cut you.
-Change shoes during the day to relieve pressure spots on your feet.
+Before you put your shoes on, check to make sure there’s nothing in them that you aren’t expecting, like a pebble that could nick your skin.
+You can also change shoes during the day to relieve pressure spots on your feet.

 Prepare Emergency Snack Packs

 Put a few glucose tablets, or five or six pieces of hard candy, into baggies.
-Always carry a few when you go out in case low blood sugar, or hypoglycemia, strikes.
-When blood sugar drops below 70 mg/dL you can feel, dizzy, hungry, or shaky.
-Skipping a meal, taking too much diabetes medicine, or exercising harder than usual without eating can trigger it.
+Always carry a few when you go out in case you get low blood sugar, also called hypoglycemia.
+When blood sugar drops below 70 mg/dL, you can feel, dizzy, hungry, or shaky.
+It can happen when you skip a meal, take too much diabetes medicine, or exercise harder than usual without eating.